Meet 16 BU Alums in the Biden Administration

 Justin Maxson (GRS’96) has been named deputy under secretary for rural development at the US Department of Agriculture (USDA).
 Maxson, who earned a master’s degree in anthropology and development, served for 6 years as CEO of the Mary Reynolds Babcock Foundation, which works to relieve poverty and advance economic justice in southern states, and 13 years as the president of the Mountain Association for Community Economic Development.

-Carly Lindgren (Pardee’15) has joined the Policy Planning Staff in the US Department of State.
-Lindgren served in the Obama Administration as staff assistant and policy advisor for the Office of Intergovernmental Affairs.
+Carly Lindgren (Pardee’15) has joined the policy planning staff in the US Department of State.
+Lindgren served in the Obama administration as staff assistant and policy advisor for the Office of Intergovernmental Affairs.
 She previously worked as a legislative assistant in the Massachusetts House of Representatives and as an intelligence analyst in the Crime Strategies Unit of the Manhattan District Attorney’s Office.
-She earned a BA in international relations and Middle Eastern affairs.

-Becca Young (CAS’16) will be Secretary of Labor Martin Walsh’s scheduler.
-She is currently the director of the Mayor’s Office of Scheduling and Advance at Boston City Hall.
+Becca Young (CAS’16) is Secretary of Labor Martin Walsh’s scheduler.
+She had been director of the Mayor’s Office of Scheduling and Advance at Boston City Hall.